-The stormwater management and natural heritage functions are addressed in Section 5.4 and 5.6 of this plan.

-- 6.3.2 The final size and location of the environmental open space and the Black Creek tributary and associated flood plain, and the environmental open space designation north and south of Highway 7 immediately east of Highway 400, and any possible re-designation to that of the adjacent land uses to the east, are to be determined pursuant to the following: a Flood Plain Analysis, detailed design of the Highway 7 ramp re-alignment, detailed design of the stormwater facilities and environmental considerations, to the satisfaction of the City and TRCA. - 6.3.3 Regarding the parkland function, the Northwest and Southwest Environmental Open Spaces identified on Schedule D are each intended to each incorporate parkland, as indicated on Schedule D. The precise area and location for the parkland shall be determined as these areas are improved, or during the plan of subdivision process, and shall contribute to the open space framework described in the VMC Streetscape and Open Space Plan.
-Generally, a minimum of 0.8 hectares of parkland shall be provided within each of these Environmental Open Spaces, to be dedicated pursuant to Policy 6.1.3. - 6.3.26.3.4 In the event the other intended functions for these spaces prevent the accommodation of usable parkland in a suitable location, the City shall require the applicant to provide compensating parkland in a location not identified on Schedule D to the satisfaction of the City to ensure the target of 20 hectares of parkland for the entire VMC is achieved.
-If, on the other hand, the area required for stormwater management is reduced from the area defined in the VMC Servicing and Stormwater Management Master Plan based on further technical study, as provided for in Policy 5.4.2, then the excess lands may be developed in accordance with the adjacent land use designation, without amendment to this Plan, provided that parkland planned in conjunction with stormwater management facilities is provided such that the VMC's targeted parkland area is not reduced then an increased area for re-naturalized parkland shall be secured through parkland dedication. - 6.3.36.3.5 Parkland contained within the Environmental Open Spaces identified in Schedule D generally should have a naturalistic quality, be heavily treed, and contain trails and benches.
+The stormwater management and natural heritage first three functions above are addressed in Section 5.4 and 5.6 of this plan.
+Regarding the parkland function, the Northwest and Southwest Environmental Open Spaces identified in Schedule ED are intended to each contain a minimum of 1.5 hectares of incorporate parkland, as generally identified indicated in Schedule ED.
+The precise area and location for the parkland shall be determined as these areas are improved or during the plan of subdivision process and shall contribute to the open space framework described in the VMC Streetscape and Open Space Plan.
+Generally, a minimum of 0.8 hectares of parkland shall be provided within each of these Environmental Open Spaces, to be dedicated pursuant to Policy 6.1.3.
+In the event the other intended functions for these spaces prevent the accommodation of usable parkland in a suitable location, the City shall require compensating parkland in a location not identified on Schedule ED to ensure the target of 20 hectares of parkland for the entire VMC is achieved.
+If, on the other hand, the area required for stormwater management is reduced from the area defined in the VMC Servicing and Stormwater Management Master Plan based on further technical study, as provided for in Policy 5.4.2, then an increased area for re-naturalized parkland shall be secured through parkland dedication.

+- 6.3.2 Parkland contained within the Environmental Open Spaces identified in Schedule ED generally should have a naturalistic quality, be heavily treed, and contain trails and benches.
 Open, grassed areas for casual recreation and playgrounds may also be provided, and other active recreation facilities may be considered.
 In addition to trails, features such as boardwalks and bridges that provide access to creeks and stormwater management ponds shall be considered for Environmental Open Spaces.
 To celebrate Black Creek and sustainable approaches to stormwater management, the City shall encourage the form and function of intermittent water courses to be maintained, daylighted and integrated where possible into the design of trails, parks and open spaces.
-The VMC Streetscape and Open Space Plan will set out standards for parkland within environmental open spaces, and the standards applicable to parks set out in Policy 6.2.2 and 6.2.3 may not apply.

-6.3.46.3.6 The Black Creek Greenway identified on Schedule D, together with a reconstructed and renewed Black Creek and adjacent environmental open space, will form an important open space spinecorridor in the VMCτ providing park amenities, continuous pedestrian and cycling linkages and a unique frontage opportunity for development.
-The City shall prepare a detailed design for the Black Creek corridor, which includes the Black Creek Greenway and the adjacent Eenvironmental Oppen Sspace, following completion of the VMC Black Creek Renewal EA (Phases 3 and 4) and the VMC Servicing and Stormwater Management Master Plan.
-The Greenway shall have the following characteristics and features:

-- a width that varies between 10 and 35 metres, including the width of the TRCA buffer along the creek; - a width potentially greater than 35 metres in strategic locations to accommodate open space amenities and landscaping, to be determined during detailed design; - an inviting and continuous pedestrian and cycling system connected to the VMC's and the City's larger pedestrian and bicycle networks; - extensive tree planting and other vegetation that complements and reinforces the - ecological features and functions of the creek and maximizes biodiversity; - features that celebrate water and provide innovative approaches to stormwater management; - benches and other public amenities; - public art. - 6.3.5 Land for the Black Creek Greenway beyond the TRCA's required buffer shall be acquired through parkland dedication, direct purchase or a combination of these. - 6.3.66.3.8 Development may proceed on lands adjacent to the Black Creek Greenway and the eastern edge of the Black Creek corridor between Highway 7 and Interchange Way, prior to completion of the master plandetailed design for the gGreenway/corridor, provided the City is satisfied that adequate land on the subject property has been reserved for the gGreenway/corridor. - 6.3.76.3.9 Development abutting the eastern edge of the Black Creek Greenway corridor
+The VMC Streetscape and Open Space Plan will set out standards for parkland within environmental open spaces, and the standards applicable to parks set out in Policy 6.2.2 may not apply. - 6.3.3 The Black Creek Greenway identified on Schedule D, together with a reconstructed and renewed Black Creek, will form an important open space spine in the VMC, providing park amenities, continuous pedestrian and cycling linkages and a unique frontage opportunity for development.
+The City shall prepare a detailed design for the Greenway and adjacent Environmental Open Space following completion of the VMC Black Creek Renewal EA (Phases 3 and 4) and the VMC Servicing and Stormwater Management Master Plan.
+The Greenway shall have the following characteristics and features: - a width that varies between 10 and 35 metres, including the width of the TRCA buffer along the creek; - a width potentially greater than 35 metres in strategic locations to accommodate open space amenities and landscaping, to be determined during detailed design; - an inviting and continuous pedestrian and cycling system connected to the VMC's and the City's larger pedestrian and bicycle networks; - extensive tree planting and other vegetation that complements and reinforces the ecological features and functions of the creek and maximizes biodiversity; - features that celebrate water and provide innovative approaches to stormwater management; - benches and other public amenities; - · public art. - 6.3.4 Land for the Black Creek Greenway beyond the TRCA's required buffer shall be acquired through parkland dedication, direct purchase or a combination of these.